Chi-EEE/Behaviour_Tree_PiCar-V/README.md

 ## Description

-The application contains the following:
+The application contains the following inside the app directory:
 - backend: The server behind the frontend, it allows the users and car to communicate to eachother.
 - frontend: The frontend of the application, allows users to see the UI of the car,
 - raspberry-pi: The code for the raspberry pi, it allows the raspberry pi to communicate to the server and handle messages from it